IRS Form 1040-ES: Complete Guide to Estimated Tax Payments

 - Make payable to "U.S. Treasury"

-- Include SSN and "2024 Form 1040-ES" on memo line
+- Include SSN and "2026 Form 1040-ES" on the memo line

 Ways to Avoid Penalties:

-- Use the safe harbor rule (pay 100-110% of prior year's tax)
+- Use the safe harbor rule (pay 100%–110% of the prior year's tax).

-- Update estimates when income changes significantly
+- Update estimates when income changes significantly.

 Need Help With Estimated Taxes?